cau-placc/haskell-src-transformation/README.md

 * `example` contains some examples that have been transformed by hand using Wadler's algorithm.

   Additionally, it contains some special examples that were used to test the [haskell-to-coq-compiler](https://git.informatik.uni-kiel.de/stu203400/haskell-to-coq-compiler)

+* `tool` contains Bash scripts that are used during development and for testing.

 ## Required Software